Ansan-si Gyeonggi-do, South Korea Travel Guide

 Grilled pork belly (Samgyeopsal) or marinated ribs (Galbi) cooked at your table.

-A quintessential Korean dining experience, widely available.
+A typical Korean dining experience, widely available.

 Soju (distilled spirit), Makgeolli (rice wine), Sikhye (sweet rice punch), Sujeonggwa (persimmon punch).